UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/matlab/index.md

 ## Overview

-There are four ways to run Matlab:
+There are three common ways to run Matlab:

-1. Using the Matlab graphical application through Open OnDemand.
+1. Using the Matlab graphical application through [Open OnDemand](https://ood.hpc.arizona.edu).
-2. Graphical mode using the Open OnDemand Desktops.
+2. Using a module to start a graphical mode in an Open OnDemand virtual desktop.
 3. The command line version using modules.
-This is the most common as you will typically submit a job using SLURM.
+This is the most common as you will typically submit a job using Slurm.
-4. Python

 Like any other application, Matlab has to be loaded as a module before you can use it.
 To see all the installed versions of the Matlab, use the command ```module avail matlab```.

 ## Running Matlab Analyses in Batch
-The typical procedure for performing calculations on UArizona HPC systems is to run your program non-interactively on compute nodes.
+The typical procedure for performing calculations on UArizona HPC systems is to run your program non-interactively on compute nodes using a batch submission.
 The easiest way to run Matlab non-interactively is to use input/output redirection.
-This method uses Linux operators ```<``` and ```>``` to point Matlab to the input file and tell where to write the output (see the example script).
-The other method is to invoke Matlab from the Slurm script and execute specified statement using ```-r``` option.
+This method uses Linux operators `<` and `>` to point Matlab to the input file and tell where to write the output (see the example script below).
+The other method is to execute a statement using the `-r` flag.
 For details, refer to the [manual page for the matlab command](https://www.mathworks.com/help/matlab/ref/matlablinux.html).

 An example batch script might look like the following: